MYACOUBI/eiopaPy/README.md

 # eiopaPy -- work in progress
-This package is inspired from https://github.com/MehdiChelh/eiopaR
+This package is the python version of the eiopaR package here: https://github.com/MehdiChelh/eiopaR

 ## Installation